Hawaiian sea turtles

 · Conducts sea turtle research and monitoring

-In collaboration with state and federal agencies and under scientific permits, HWF researches and protects nesting hawksbill hawksbill sea turtle hatchlings - photo by Cheryl Kingsea turtles on Maui.
+In collaboration with state and federal agencies and under scientific permits, HWF researches and protects nesting hawksbill sea turtles on Maui.
 HWF has helped to restore hawksbill nesting habitats through conservation efforts and a public awareness campaign.
 HWF initiated a volunteer beach watch program called “The Dawn Patrol” (now a USFWS program), installed and continuously repairs a fence to promote dune restoration, and tracks nesting female turtles by radio and satellite.
 During nesting season, HWF volunteers spend all night and day monitoring nests for weeks at a time to ensure emerging hatchlings reach the ocean safely.
 HWF also leads beach cleanups by removing rubbish and invasive dune vegetation.

 > HWF HAWKSBILL SEA TURTLE RECOVERY PROJECT